Eskils/DitheringEngine/README.md

 )
 ```

-Some key takeaways:
+### Ordered dithering is more suitable

-- Using an ordered dither method is faster, and will give the best result as the pattern will not “move” (like static noise).
+Using an ordered dither method is faster, and will give the best result as the pattern will not “move” (like static noise).

+### Video framerate

-- By default, the final video has a framerate of 30.
+By default, the final video has a framerate of 30.
 You may adjust the final framerate by providing a frame rate when initializing VideoDitheringEngine.
 The final frame rate is less than or equal to the specified value.:
 ```swift
 VideoDitheringEngine(frameRate: Int)
 ```

+### Concurrent frame processing

+By default, video frames are rendered concurrently.
+You can disable this behaviour, or change the number of frames processed simultaneously using the `numberOfConcurrentFrames` property.

+Setting this to 1 will effectively disable concurrent frame processing.
+A higher number will be faster if the CPU has enough cores to handle the load, but will also use more memory.

+### Video Dither Options

+When dithering a video, you may provide options for how the video should be processed.
+The following options are available:

+- `precalculateDitheredColorForAllColors`: Makes an indexed map of all colors to dithered color.
+This adds an increased wait time in the begining.
+Might be faster with large LUTCollections (e.g. CGA) and longer videos.
+Is ignored with LUT (e.g. Quantized Color) which is already index based.

+- `removeAudio`: Does not transfer audio from the original video.

 ### Video Description